 - Process the dates in a food processor fit with the metal s-blade until finely chopped.

-- Add the sunflower seeds, coconut and peanut butter and pulse until a dough starts to form.
+- Add the sunflower seeds, coconut, peanut butter and quinoa, and pulse until a dough starts to form.

 - Add the chocolate chips and pulse to combine.